PawseySC/container-workflows/_episodes/01-docker-intro.md

 In general, an image corresponds to a file, a container corresponds to a process.

+A **Dockerfile** is a recipe to build an image.

+A **registry** is a server application where images are stored and can be accessed by users.
+It can be public (e.g. Docker Hub) or private.

 ### Running a simple command in a container ###

 Let's run a simple command: